 The terms and fees of the Marriott Bonvoy Business card are typical for a credit card, and should be easy to understand.

-You’ll have a $95 annual fee to pay after the first year, but as described above you can completely offset that fee using your Free Night Award.
-So rather than costing you $95 per year, it should be easy to come out on top.
+You’ll have a $125 annual fee to deal with, but as described above you can completely offset that fee using your Free Night Award.
+So rather than costing you $125 per year, it should be easy to come out on top.

 Any purchases you make will accrue interest at your given APR, unless you pay your full statement balance every month.
 This strategy lets you completely avoid accruing interest on purchases.